More Like This

 1. What is the most widely used currency in the world?

-There is no doubt that the U.S. dollar is one of the most widely used and traded currencies to exist.
+The U.S. dollar is undoubtedly one of the most widely used and traded currencies.
 This is exactly why it functions as a foreign reserve for many countries around the world.
-Most of the currency notes of the USD are, in fact, functional outside the borders of the U.S.
+Most of the USD currency notes are, in fact, functional outside the borders of the U.S.

 1. What is the most stable currency in the world?

 The Swiss Franc (CHF) is currently the most stable currency in the world.
 This is mainly because Switzerland has the lowest levels of debt globally.
-Not to mention the country is known for its excellent fund mobilization, foreign reserves, and great exports, all of which contribute to the high success of the country’s currency.
-It usually shows little to no variation staying at a steady rate.
+The country is also known for its excellent fund mobilization, foreign reserves, and great exports, all of which contribute to its high success.
+It usually shows little to no variation, staying at a steady rate.

 3 COMMENTS